juzybits/polymedia-zklogin-demo/README.md

 ![Sui zkLogin demo](./assets/banner.png)

-An end-to-end Sui zkLogin example, including: web front-end + ZK proving service + salt service.
+A Sui zkLogin end-to-end implementation and tutorial, including: web front-end + ZK proving service + salt service.

 It shows how to use Google/Twitch/Facebook to create a Sui zkLogin address and send a transaction.